conrad10781/PHP-Signal-Slots/README.md

 Based on Qt's implementation of signals/slots ( not asynchronous )

 ### Overview
+This release supports 5.1 and up as there are no namespaces.
+Please see other version for 5.3.0+ which has namespaces

 As with Qt's signals/slots, this package was built to be very light, and work well with existing applications that didn't originally depend on it.

 Adding the functionality of this package is simple: